 • Under no circumstances should anyone interfere with the electric supply from the power masters in the paddock.
-If an electric supply fails, please contact the Paddock Manager in the first instance.
-Teams and competitors are required to have all electrical equipment PAT tested prior to use.
+If an electric supply fails, please contact the TT PM or his deputy.
+Teams and competitors should have all electrical equipment PAT tested prior to use.
+Where equipment is not PAT tested and it is causing electrical failures on site, owners will be asked to refrain from using this equipment or it may be confiscated for the duration of the event.